Retirement Planning in Singapore: A Starter Guide for Confused Millennials and Gen Zs

 As everyone already knows, the cost of living in Singapore is pretty high.
 Just ‘cause you’ve retired doesn’t mean it’ll go down magically.

-In fact, your cost of living might even increase, because (1) getting old usually means more medical bills and (2) free time costs money to fill up.
+In fact, your cost of living might even increase, because (1) getting old usually means more medical bills and (2) free time costs money to fill up with all that fun retirement stuff we dream about.

-• Normal living expenses: Assuming you’ve paid off all your outstanding loans by retirement, your baseline should be your existing (not imaginary) living expenses.
-This would include food, transport, utilities, etc. plus the recreation you regard as essential to your quality of life.
+• Daily living costs: Assuming you’ve paid off all your outstanding loans by retirement, your baseline should be your existing living expenses.
+This would include food, transport, utilities, and more.

-• Old age contingency costs: Admit it, you will be less healthy than you are right now, so you need some kind of plan for healthcare, elderly care and even disability-related costs.
-Your best bet is to provide for these costs with health insurance, then set aside a sufficient amount after researching the elderly care options.
+• Healthcare: Admit it, when your hair turns grey and your bones are all creaky, you’ll be at least a smidge less healthy than you are right now.
+So you definitely need some kind of plan for healthcare, elderly care and even disability-related costs.
+Your best bet is to provide for these costs with health insurance and also look into your CareShield Life and CPF Life coverage.

 • Emergency buffer: All kinds of emergencies can happen.
 A bad fall.
 Your house gets flooded.
 Family drama.
-You get depressed and want to seek help.
+You get depressed and need to seek help.
 Since you can’t exactly ask CPF for an advance paycheck after you’ve retired, it’s good to have a bit of extra money as buffer.
+In fact, you should always be maintaining an emergency fund at an age.

 How’s that magic number looking?
 Much higher than you thought, huh?